 A Useful Weed

-Professor Kathy Willis examines how mapping plant genomes and their sizes sheds new light on controlling plant traits and where they grow.
+Kathy Willis examines how mapping plant genomes sheds new light on controlling plant traits and where they grow.
+From 2014.

 At a glance, Arabidopsis thaliana (Mouse ear cress) looks little more than a tiny flowering weed.
 But this nondescript plant became a Rosetta stone for understanding the molecular processes underpinning many plant traits when in 2000 it became the first plant to have its genome fully sequenced.